 Do you have advice for aspiring interns?

-Interviewer Sarah Frost spent her summer internship at the museum as a member of the Web staff, helping to launch the Inka Road website and other new projects online and in social media.
-She will continue to work on the museum's digital projects this fall.
+Interviewer Sarah Frost spent her summer internship at the museum as a member of the Web staff, helping launch the Inka Road website and other new projects online and in social media.
+She is continuing to work on the museum's digital projects this fall.

-Photo courtesy of Charlotte Basch, used with permission.
+Photo courtesy of Emma Strongin; used with permission.